-Motivated by the growing number of tools and libraries for simulating low-precision arithmetic, mainly driven by the explosion of floating-point formats made available in today's hardware, we considered the problem of rounding floating-point numbers to low precision in software.
-We developed low-level algorithms for a number of rounding modes, explained how to implement them efficiently using bit manipulation, and how to validate their behavior experimentally by means of exhaustive testing.
-We developed CPFloat, an efficient C library that implements all the algorithms discussed here from within MATLAB and Octave by means of a MEX interface we provide.
-When used in C, CPFloat can act as a full custom-precision floating-point arithmetic library as we have provided library calls for elementary arithmetic operations and mathematical functions such as the ones available for binary32 and binary64 in math.h.
+Motivated by the growing number of tools and libraries for simulating low-precision arithmetic, we considered the problem of rounding floating-point numbers to low precision in software.
+We developed low-level algorithms for a number of rounding modes, explained how to implement them efficiently using bit manipulation, and discussed how to validate their behavior experimentally by means of exhaustive testing.
+We developed CPFloat, an efficient C library that implements all the algorithms discussed here and can be used from within MATLAB and Octave by means of a MEX interface we provide.
+When used in C, CPFloat can act as a full custom-precision floating-point arithmetic library, as it supports elementary arithmetic operations and mathematical functions such as those available in math.h for binary32 and binary64.
 Our experimental results show that the new implementations outperform existing alternatives in C, C++, and MATLAB.

 Traditionally, floating-point arithmetic has been the most widely adopted technique for working with non-integer numbers in high-performance scientific computing, but alternative methods have recently begun to gain popularity.
-In particular, we believe that the techniques we developed here could be adapted to posit arithmetic [24, 12], a generalization of the IEEE 754 floating-point number format, and to fixed-point arithmetic, a de facto standard technique for working with reals on systems that are not equipped with a floating-point unit.
+In particular, we believe that the techniques we developed here could be adapted to posit arithmetic [26, 12], a generalization of the IEEE 754 floating-point number format, and to fixed-point arithmetic, a de facto standard technique for working with reals on systems that are not equipped with a floating-point unit.
 This will be the subject of future work.